5 Reasons for your Bloating and What to Do About It

 If your bloating causes discomfort, eliminate these foods to see how you feel.
 You can also try adding in a broad spectrum digestive enzyme before consuming these specific foods to assist in the digestive process and reduce the experience of bloating.

 Does your bloating seem to come and go around the same time each month?
 If so, it likely has something to do with your hormones.
-Bloating is a very common symptom associated with PMS.
-The change in the levels of estrogen and progesterone that occur before a period is triggered can cause the body to retain more water and salt, causing the feeling of bloating.
+Bloating is a very common symptom similar to PMS.
+The change in the levels of estrogen and progesterone that occur before a period can cause the body to retain more water and salt, causing the feeling of bloating.
 If you are unsure whether your hormones are to blame, start tracking your bloating like you track your monthly periods.
 And if there is a cyclical nature to your bloating, your hormones are probably playing a role.

 Should that be the case, it is likely that you experience other symptoms of PMS.
 If so, be sure to check out our article on how to manage PMS – this will help with so much more than just the bloat.